stephenbeckr/numerical-analysis-class/policies.md

 ## Teaching Assistant (TA)

 - Daniel Ferguson is the graduate student TA.
 He is a PhD student in the Applied Math department.
+He's a Matlab specialist, but also knows Python.
 - Andy Starr is an undergraduate TA (he will join the afternoon lectures).
 He is a Mech E and Applied Math major.
+He's a Matlab specialist, but also knows Python.
 - Nick Elsasser is an undergraduate TA (he will join the morning lectures).
 He is a CS major.
+He's a Python specialist, but also knows Matlab.

 ## Meeting times
 There are two different sections of this course, both online.
 We suggest you attend the zoom session of your assigned section, but if necessary, it is OK for you to attend the zoom session for the other section.